RecursiveFaith/qrcoding/README.md

 ## Browser Implementations

+The following QR codes all encode the same minimal serverless LLM OS as a static HTML, they just differ in their LLM API implementation.
+Scan the code to copy + paste the string into a `.html` file, then open that file in the browser.
+Alternatively, you can view the source code in this repo and generate your own codes.

+### How it works
+> **Note:** I'm still editing this section

-- Reimagines the browsers IndexedDB as a filesystem
+- Reimagines IndexedDB as the filesystem
-  - IndexedDB stores values in `key : value` pairs
+  - There is a table called `page`
+  - The `window.location` `#hashstring` is used as the key
+  - The value is rendered by the browser as raw HTML + JavaScript
+- By default each `#hashstring` is displayed in a textarea annd iframe
-  - The `key` represents the filename and `value` represents the files contents
+  - The textarea lets you edit the `page` contents
-  - You can navigate these files by changing the `#hashstring` in the URL
+  - The iframe renders it, applying `<style>` and running `<script>` tags
+- The URL itself is also a prompting interface
-- Add a `?prompt` to the URL to have an assistant edit the file
+  - Add a `?prompt` to the URL to have an LLM edit the page
-  - Depending on the API you are using you may need to add an API Key
+  - If you are using a cloud hosted LLM like ChatGPT it'll ask for an API key
+  - The prompt gets sent with `<url>window.location</url><page>contents of #hastring</page>` and a system prompt
+- Opening two tabs to the same `#hashstring` will keep them synced as you edit
+  - This prevents accidental edits
+  - Lets you view and edit different parts of the same page
+  - Uses the browsers' Broadcasting and Observable APIs

 <table>
   <thead>